Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Install Statements

 An `install` statement adds the module mappings into the current context.
+This acts like the `include()` statement in PHP.

 ```
 install("classpath:Unicity/VLD/Modules.json").